exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 ## Update Node Configuration

 1. Remove "services.toml" configuration file.
-Both Java services and the built-in ones shall be deployed and instantiated using exonum-launcher or an alternative tool — see the reference below.
+Deploy and instantiate both Java services and the built-in services using exonum-launcher or an alternative tool — see the reference below.
-2. Specify the artifacts directory when starting a node using `artifacts-path` argument.
+2. Specify the artifacts directory when starting a node using the `artifacts-path` argument.
-3. Copy the artifacts to-be-deployed in that directory on each node in the network.
+3. Copy the artifacts to be deployed in that directory on each node in the network.

-See the updated node and application configuration [documentation][node-config] on the site for detailed instructions.
+See the updated node and application configuration [documentation][node-config] on the site for the detailed instructions.

 [node-config]: https://exonum.com/doc/version/0.13-rc1/get-started/java-binding/#node-configuration

 ## Update the Clients

 Update the light client to a compatible version to interact with the newer Exonum version.
-In Exonum 0.13/Exonum Java 0.9 a transaction message format has been changed.
+In Exonum 0.13/Exonum Java 0.9 the transaction message format has been changed.
 `TransactionMessage.Builder` supports this newest format.

-Also, the clients have to be configured with the instance name and id to be able to submit transactions to a correct instance.
+Also, configure the clients with the instance name and ID to be able to submit transactions to a correct instance.

 ## Explore the New Features